poets-ai/elegy/docs/low-level-api/basics.md

 )
 ```

 ### Methods
-Most high-level API methods have an associated low-level API method it calls internally that you can override, here is the list of methods:
+Most high-level API methods have an associated low-level API method they call internally that you can override, here is the list of methods:

 | High Level | Low Level      |
 | :--------- | :------------- |